rancher/docs/content/k3s/latest/en/quick-start/_index.md

 ---

 >**Note:** The intent of this guide is to quickly launch a cluster with default options.
 It is suitable for production environments if you can accept some downtime in production (e.g. on the Edge).
 A High-Availiability solution should be utilized if down time is not acceptible.
-The [installation options](../installation) section covers in greater detail how k3s can be setup.
+The [installation options](../installation) section covers in greater detail how k3s can be set up.

 > New to Kubernetes?
 The official Kubernetes docs already have some great tutorials outlining the basics [here](https://kubernetes.io/docs/tutorials/kubernetes-basics/).